-WordPress Is Known for a User Friendly Interface
+WordPress Is Known for a User-Friendly Interface

 WordPress Has Tons of Powerful Integrations and Plug-Ins for Nonprofits

-Since WordPress is an open-source software platform (open-sourced means that developers can modify the code to create new tools and features), this opens up the doors for WordPress to have a library full of helpful tools that are available at the click of a button.
+Since WordPress is an open-source software platform (open-sourced means that developers can modify the code to create new tools and features), this opens up the doors for WordPress to have a library full of helpful tools available at the click of a button.
 Read more on the benefits of open source software for nonprofits.

 DoJiggy has implemented the best features of WordPress for nonprofits and schools.
 The default functions that come ready-to-use with our website themes include complex donation functionality (tribute giving, recurring monthly giving), membership management, an eCommerce store for product or school spirit sales, on-page tools to implement SEO (search engine optimization), integration with Google for website analytics, blog features and social media sharing.

 For any solution your website needs, there is likely a WordPress plugin ready to install to help solve it.
 DoJiggy can assist with these custom integrations to meet your organization’s needs.
 The WordPress library is rich with different plugins and integrations that can help meet the needs of a nonprofit organization’s website.
 Nonprofits use WordPress plugins to help them in:

 - Newsletter content and subscription management

 - Managing and displaying an events calendar